 2. Belfast (2021)

-A young boy and his working class family experience the tumultuous late 1960s.
+A young boy and his working-class Belfast family experience the tumultuous late 1960s.

 Every few years I'll get some drink and watch HENRY V. Some sobbing is usually involved.
 I imagine that, if Mr. Branagh manages to not get maudlin in this tale that sounds very autobiographical (named after the city of his birth), more sobbing will be called for.
 The film reminds me, without having seen it, of Boorman's HOPE AND GLORY.
 Early reviews from Telluride call BELFAST the first sure-fire Best Picture contender.